Tsiri/RHEIA/docs/sphinx/optimization.rst

 'objectives': {opt_type: (weights)}
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the item with `objectives` key, the optimization type and the weigths for the objectives are specified.
+In the item with :py:data:`'objectives'` key, the optimization type and the weigths for the objectives are specified.
-Two optimization types are available: deterministic optimization ('DET') and robust optimization ('ROB').
+Two optimization types are available: deterministic optimization (:py:data:`'DET'`) and robust optimization (:py:data:`'ROB'`).
 The weights are defined in a tuple and determine if the objective is either maximized or minimized.
 When minimization of an objective is desired, the weigth corresponds to -1.
 Instead, when maximization is desired, the weight corresponds to 1.
-For deterministic optimization ('DET'), the order of the weights corresponds to the order of the model outputs
+For deterministic optimization (:py:data:`'DET'`), the order of the weights corresponds to the order of the model outputs
 returned by the method :py:meth:`evaluate()` (see :ref:`lab:wrapper`).
 For instance, for 2 objectives which should be minimized simultaneously in a deterministic optimization, the dictionary item reads::